Steve Bartlett: Private sector and lobbying

 Bartlett was hired to head the Financial Services Roundtable in 1999.
 In 2012, he was replaced as president and CEO by former Republican presidential candidate and the former Governor Tim Pawlenty of Minnesota.

 Following his government service, Bartlett served on a number of boards of directors, including IMCO Recycling, Kaufman and Broad Home Corporation, Sun Coast Industrial and the YMCA of Metropolitan Washington.
 He is the Chairman of the Board of Directors of RespectAbility.
 In addition, he also served on the board of governors of the National YMCA, the Fannie Mae National Advisory Council and the board of the Dallas/Fort Worth International Airport.
 In 2001 he served on the President's Commission on Excellence in Special Education.

 Bartlett has been recognized for his leadership skills by the National Association of Manufacturers, National Federation of Independent Business; Ebony, Essence, and Jet magazines; Texas Association for Retarded Citizens; Anti-Defamation League; National Council of La Raza; American Electronics Association; Watchdogs of the Treasury; and Best Dad by the NF Foundation.

 In 2011, Bartlett earned about $2 million a year at Financial Services Roundtable.

 Other activities

 Bartlett has served as an adjunct professor at the University of Texas Lyndon B. Johnson School of Public Affairs and as a member of the Leadership Group on U.S.-Muslim Engagement.

+2020 Presidential Election

+On August 24, 2020, Bartlett was one of 24 former Republican lawmakers to endorse Democratic nominee Joe Biden on the opening day of the Republican National Convention.

+In the aftermath of the January 6th insurrection, he, along with 30 other Republican former members of Congress called on their former colleagues to pass articles of impeachment against outgoing President Donald Trump.